solid-contrib/information/weekly-updates/next.md

 Hello and welcome to another issue of This Week in Solid!

-[Solid](https://solid.github.io/information/) is a standard that describes how to build data storage and applications in such a way that users can conveniently switch between data storage providers and application providers and take the data generated along.

-If you have a suggestion on how to improve this description you may be interested in [joining the Explaining the Vision panel](https://github.com/solid/process/blob/master/panels.md#explaining-the-vision-panel) who are working on describing [Solid in a Nutshell](https://github.com/solid/Explaining-the-Vision-Panel).

-This is a weekly summary of Solid progress.

-Want something mentioned?
-Contact the Solid Manager at info@solidproject.org or [send a pull request](https://github.com/solid/information/edit/master/weekly-updates/next.md).
-Want to get involved?
-[Contributions are welcome](https://github.com/solid/information#develop).

-This Week in Solid is openly developed [on GitHub](./next.md).
-If you find any errors in this week's issue please [submit a pull request](https://github.com/solid/information/pulls).

 ## Press

 ### [Talks & Articles](https://github.com/solid/information/blob/master/press.md)

+  * ...
+  * ...

 Have you seen any articles or talks about Solid this week?
 If you've seen any talks, articles, or written blog posts about Solid please do send them over for next week.

 *

 ### Upcoming Events

-Solid Events are run by members of the Solid community like you.
-Solid Event organisers write tips for a organising successful Solid events [here](https://github.com/solid/information/blob/master/solid-events.md)

 |Date|Event|Organiser|
 | ------------- | ------------- |------------- |
 |10-10-2019|[Solid Amsterdam](https://www.meetup.com/nl-NL/Solid-Netherlands/events/263745707)|[Jeroen van Beele](https://github.com/jjvbeele)|

+Solid Events are run by members of the Solid community like you.
+Solid Event organisers write tips for a organising successful Solid events [here](https://github.com/solid/information/blob/master/solid-events.md)

 ## Solid Implementation
-If you have any new [apps](https://github.com/solid/solid-apps), [Pods](https://github.com/solid/pods), or [identity providers](https://github.com/solid/solid-idp-list) or there are updates to existing Solid implemntations make sure to add them to the list so they get included in next weeks edition.

 This week there was a new app:
 *